jp5k/JUnitTestingExamples/JUnit Notes.md

 *	Incremental production of well designed and well tested code
 *	See Leap Year test for how to drive development.
 Failing test, then passing test, refactor code.

+Triangulation - take a few examples, and then try to generalise using these examples.

 Chapter 5 - Dependencies